 - 1. The Proponent shall submit a new application. - 2.
 The Proponent's obligations in Section 1.4 shall apply. - 3.
-The existing Basic EG connection shall comply with the relevant technical requirements that applied at the time of that connection. - 4.
+The existing Basic EG connection shall comply with the relevant technical requirements that applied at the time that connection was approved to connect to the grid. - 4.
 The additional Basic EG connection shall meet the requirements set out in this document.

-5. If the Total System Capacity (including the existing and the additional systems) exceeds the Basic EG connection threshold in Table 1, both the existing and the additional systems shall comply with the requirements of HPC-9DJ-13-0002-2019 Low Voltage EG Connection Technical Requirements.
+If the Total System Capacity (including the existing and the additional systems) exceeds the Basic EG connection threshold in Table 1, both the existing and the additional systems shall comply with the requirements of HPC-9DJ-13-0002-2019 Low Voltage EG Connection Technical Requirements.